Swansea University Theses

 Theses for most subjects are held in a closed store in the Library & Information Centre (LIC).
 The South Wales Miners' Library also has a small collection of DACE theses as well as some dissertations.
 The iFind catalogue record for a thesis will indicate its branch location.

-One thousand PhD and MPhil theses from Swansea University will soon be available digitally following a recent partnership agreement with ProQuest.
-This development follows the University requirement that from 2017 all PhD theses are deposited online in Cronfa, the University’s institutional repository.
-This digitisation project will enable Swansea University to build a strong, freely-available open access research collection to act as a showcase for our vibrant research-led activities.
-The provision of a digital archive of primary source material also has a positive impact on teaching, learning and research.
-This partnership with ProQuest has been offered to a limited number of major research libraries in the UK, and Swansea is delighted to have been approached.

-Phone: +44 (0)1792 604567

-Theses for most subjects are held in a closed store in the Library & Information Centre (LIC).
-The South Wales Miners' Library also has a small collection of DACE theses as well as some dissertations.
-The iFind catalogue record for a thesis will indicate its branch location.

 Swansea University Library is in the process of digitising a selection of its extensive collection of PhD, and MPhil dissertations from 2009 onwards.
 This digitisation project will enable Swansea University to build a strong, freely available open access research collection to act as a showcase for our vibrant research-led activities.
 The provision of a digital archive of primary source material also has a positive impact on teaching, learning and research.
 Material selected from the physical collection for digitisation will be unavailable until May 2018.

 Phone: +44 (0)1792 604567